antialias/interview-question-bank/back-end/caching/overview.md

 Apart from making caching code more consistent across BE, this affords us several other benefits, such as being able to scan for all caches being used in a application (i.e inventory or ecom) and register them against a unique name.
 Having them all registered, means we can build a shared controller (every service gets this endpoint) that can do basic operations like display all caches in use, evict all from a specific cache, or even disable a cache if it is causing bugs.

-#More Info
+###More Info
-For more on the cache manager service - ...
+* For more on the cache manager service: [cache-manager](https://github.com/1stdibs/necrodibsicon/blob/master/back-end/caching/cache-manager.md)
-For more detailed code example on setting up caching - ...
+* For more detailed code example on setting up caching - ...

 ###Sample Code